awelllle/uncomplex-io/content/blog/why-you-should-be-concerned-about-design-patterns/index.md

  We’ve standardised them.

- Do you want to be a good software engineer?
+You wanna be really good at building reliable and quality software?

  You need to tap in.